jinhaworld/simple_API/README.md

-# Ongoing project: REST API using Go & MySQL
+REST API using Go & MySQL